 Those purposes particularly relevant to University activities like research and education include:

 With the first three of these uses, it is necessary to be careful about how much of a work you use.
 Please see the 'Fair Dealing' boxes below.

 If you have any queries, please contact the Copyright Librarian.

-Anyone may copy an "insubstantial" part of a published work (around 5-10%) for private study.
+Anyone may copy an "insubstantial" part of a published work for private study and certain other reasons.
 Unfortunately, however, copyright law does not define what is meant by "insubstantial".
-You must make a judgement about what you would consider as fair if it was your work.
-The concept of 'fair dealing' will help with this - see the box below.
+For convenience 5-10% is sometimes recommended as a reasonable proportion, but what is more important is to make a judgement about the amount you would consider as fair to be copied if it was your work.
+The concept of 'fair dealing' will help with this - see this video about photocopying for personal use, and the box below.

 The copy is not "fair" unless the answer to all four of the following questions is "yes":

 It is essential to give a full acknowledgement of the source of any material copied in this way wherever this is possible.

 *Based on or quoted from: Gov.uk (2014) Guidance: Exceptions to copyright.
 Available from https://www.gov.uk/guidance/exceptions-to-copyright#fair-dealing.
 Licensed under the Open Government Licence v3.0 (Accessed 1 September 2017)